What is atmosphere?

 Water Vapour:

-The content of water vapor in the atmosphere is closely related to the temperature of air and therefore is highly variable with latitude and altitude, but there are exceptions to this generalisation.
+The content of water vapour in the atmosphere is closely related to the temperature of air and therefore is highly variable with latitude and altitude, but there are exceptions to this generalisation.
 Usually, in low latitudes, the humidity will be highest in summers but the same may not hold true if humidity is observed at a deserted place.
 Water vapour is variable from 0.02% in cold dry air to 4% in hot and humid air by volume.
-Water vapor is important for precipitation and cloud formation.
+Water vapour is important for precipitation and cloud formation.

 Aerosols: